andyreagan/NHANES/README.md

 In addition to activity processing, there are utilities to process the demographic and bloodwork data into a format that works with the public lifescore API.

+## Activity processing

+In `src/paxraw` we provide a central script to process the PAXRAW activity data files from the 2003-2006 NHANES cohorts.
+You can run the `main.ipynb` files by setting the year variable and running through.

+## Mortality file processing

+In `src/parse_lmf` there is a single script that handles the fixed-width `.dat` format of the mortality followup files.
+It writes out a parquet file.

+## Lifescore processing

+The code in `src/m3s_variables` focuses on formatting available NHANES data into the format required for the MassMutual Mortality Score, as made available publicly through myLifeScore.
-For more details on that model, see the writeup [here](https://f.hubspotusercontent40.net/hubfs/5627392/LifeScore%20Labs_Med360.pdf) [1].
+For more details on the model itself, see the writeup [here](https://f.hubspotusercontent40.net/hubfs/5627392/LifeScore%20Labs_Med360.pdf) [1].

 [1] Maier, M., Carlotto, H., Saperstein, S., Sanchez, F., Balogun, S., & Merritt, S. (2020).
 The Accuracy and Transparency of Underwriting with Artificial Intelligence to Transform the Life-Insurance Industry.

-## Lifescore API
+### Lifescore API

-There is a public API at https://api.lifescoremodels.com/general/mls360 that serves the "myLifeScore" tool there.
+There is a public API at https://api.lifescoremodels.com/general/mls360 that serves the "myLifeScore" tool.
 An example is worth 1000 words:

 ```